 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Some of the words used to describe clitoral pain are:
+Some of the other causes are:

 Advertisement